 Premiums can also vary slightly depending on your state.
 For instance, small business owners in Oregon pay an average of $37 per month for general liability insurance, while businesses in Wyoming have an average premium of $60 per month.

-While product liability is recommended for small businesses that manufacture or sell products you may need other types of business insurance as well.
-Most states require by law that small business owners carry workers' compensation to cover medical expenses from work-related injuries, and commercial auto insurance if they have business-owned vehicles.
+Most states require by law that small business owners carry workers' compensation insurance to cover medical expenses from work-related injuries, and commercial auto insurance if they have business-owned vehicles.

 Your industry is the main factor that determines how much general liability insurance costs.
 Businesses in low-risk industries can expect to pay less for general liability, which includes product liability coverage.

-For example, construction businesses pay more for coverage than retailers because they have a high risk of third-party bodily injuries and property damage.
+For example, construction businesses pay more for coverage than e-commerce retailers because they have a high risk of third-party bodily injuries and property damage.
 Other factors such as annual revenue, number of employees, and your claims history can also affect your premium.

-The graph below shows how the type of business impacts what you'll pay for general liability insurance.
+The graph below shows how the type of business impacts what you'll pay for general liability insurance:

-For example, manufacturers and sellers might need a separate product liability policy, or one that includes product recall insurance.
-To determine the premium, insurance providers would consider your company's liability exposure and potential risk of facing legal action over defective products, design defects, product malfunctions, and other product liability claims.
+To determine the premium, insurance providers would consider your company's liability exposure and potential risk of facing legal action and legal costs over defective products, design defects, product malfunctions, and other product liability claims.

 Don't see your industry?
 Don't worry.
 We insure most businesses.